ptorr-msft/sdk-api/sdk-api-src/content/handleapi/nf-handleapi-duplicatehandle.md

 </li>
 </ul>
 In some cases, the new handle can have more access rights than the original handle.
 However, in other cases,
 <b>DuplicateHandle</b> cannot create a handle with more access rights than the original.
-For example, a file handle created with the GENERIC_READ access right cannot be duplicated so that it has both the GENERIC_READ and GENERIC_WRITE access right.
+For example, a file handle created with the **GENERIC_READ** access right cannot be duplicated so that it has both the **GENERIC_READ** and **GENERIC_WRITE** access right.

+Typically, the process identified by _hSourceProcessHandle_ will close the handle identified by _hSourceHandle_ and the process identified by _hTargetProcessHandle_ will close the handle identified by _lpTargetHandle_.
+Failure to close both handles will result in the resource leaking until both processes have terminated.
+See <a href="https://docs.microsoft.com/windows/win32/api/handleapi/nf-handleapi-closehandle">CloseHandle</a> for more information.

+**DuplicateHandle** can also be used to close handles, either in the current process or a different process.
+There is no requirement that the handle being closed has been duplicated; the function can close any handle in any process to which the caller has **PROCESS_DUP_HANDLE** access rights.

+> [!NOTE]
+> You should avoid using this technique to close handles in another process unless the process explicitly expects you to close it, since closing handles unexpectedly can cause reliability or security issues.
+It is safe to close handles in your own process, but **CloseHandle** is a simpler way to do that.

-Normally the target process closes the duplicate handle when that process is finished using the handle.
-To close a duplicated handle from the source process,  call <b>DuplicateHandle</b> with the following parameters:
+To close a handle using <b>DuplicateHandle</b>, use the following parameters:

 <ul>
-<li>Set <i>hSourceProcessHandle</i> to the target process from the <b>DuplicateHandle</b> call that created the handle.</li>
+<li>Set <i>hSourceProcessHandle</i> to the process which owns the handle to be closed.</li>
-<li>Set <i>hSourceHandle</i> to the duplicated handle to close.</li>
+<li>Set <i>hSourceHandle</i> to the handle to close.</li>
+<li>Set <i>hTargetProcessHandle</i> to <b>NULL</b>.</li>
 <li>Set <i>lpTargetHandle</i> to <b>NULL</b>.</li>
-<li>Set <i>dwOptions</i> to DUPLICATE_CLOSE_SOURCE.</li>
+<li>Set <i>dwOptions</i> to <b>DUPLICATE_CLOSE_SOURCE</b>.</li>
 </ul>

-> [!Note]
-> The **DUPLICATE_CLOSE_SOURCE** flag can close *any* handle inside the process specified by **hSourceProcessHandle**; it does not have to be a handle that was previously duplicated into the calling process.
-Unexpectedly closing a handle can cause reliability or security issues in the source process, so avoid using this flag unless you are sure the source process is expecting you to close the handle.
-As noted above, normally the target process closes the duplicate handle via **CloseHandle** when it no longer needs the handle.

 #### Examples